 5. Provide education and ongoing training opportunities for users

-Training is essential for widespread user adoption because it instills confidence in your users and allows them to get comfortable with using the DAM system.
+Training is essential to achieve widespread user adoption because it instills confidence in your users and allows them to get comfortable with using the DAM system.
 It is important to have an extensive training plan that is continuous and is revisited even once the system is live and users have been working in it.
 The initial training you provide to your users will set the tone for how they feel about the system moving forward, so be sure to have a training plan that caters to different learning styles and all of your user groups.
-Power users for example, will need more extensive training than casual users who are only in the system once in a while.
-Work with your vendor to develop a training plan that make sense for your team.
+Power users, for example, will need more extensive training than casual users who are only in the system once in a while.
+Work with your vendor to develop a training plan that makes sense for your team and supports your goal of DAM adoption for your users.
 Chances are, training can be held by your vendor, by your internal DAM team, or a combination of the two.

 6. Provide access to how-to guides, videos & other knowledge base content to help your users